margueriteaya/Safari15-Start-page-ja_jp/Readme.md

 ## 1) How to install Safari 15 theme:

-	1. Write about:config in your adress bar and accept the risk prompt to continue.
+	1. Type `about:config` in your adress bar and accept the risk prompt to continue.

 	2. Search `toolkit.legacyUserProfileCustomizations.stylesheets` set the value to true by double click